-All you need to do is locate the Jupiter first using a software.
-Referring back to the previous section, in Stellarium, when you locate Jupiter, it will offer you additional information like below:
+All you need to do is locate Jupiter first using the software.
+Referring back to the previous section, in Stellarium, when you locate Jupiter, it will offer you additional information like the below:

 We can see that the Altitude is set at roughly 19.5 degrees from the South-East horizon.

-If you are not clear how to measure angles, here are some quick tips:
+If you are not clear on how to measure angles, here are some quick tips:

-- The horizon is at 0 degree angle
+- The horizon is at a 0-degree angle

-- The direct overhead is at 90 degree angle
+- The direct overhead is at a 90-degree angle

-- The midway between the horizon and the direct overhead is at 45 degree angle
+- The midway between the horizon and the direct overhead is at a 45-degree angle